Neel0103/KeyTracker/README.md

 # KeySpotlight

 ## Project Overview
-KeySpotlight ek simple web application hai jo aapke keyboard se press kiye gaye key ka **Key**, **KeyCode**, aur **Code** realtime mein display karta hai.
-Isse developers aur learners ko browser mein keys ki properties samajhne mein madad milti hai.
+KeySpotlight is a simple web application that displays the **Key**, **KeyCode**, and **Code** of the key you press on your keyboard in real-time.
+It helps developers and learners understand key properties directly in the browser.

 ## Features
 - Real-time key press detection
-- Display of key name (with special handling for Space key)
+- Displays key name (with special handling for the Space key)
-- Display of deprecated but common KeyCode value
+- Shows the deprecated but commonly used KeyCode value
-- Display of key's physical location (Code)
+- Displays the physical location of the key (Code)
-- Responsive and clean UI
+- Responsive and clean user interface

 ## How to Use
-1. Is repository ko download ya clone karein.
+1. Download or clone this repository.
-2. `index.html` file apne browser mein open karein.
+2. Open the `index.html` file in your browser.
-3. Kisi bhi key ko press karein, aur aap screen par us key ki details dekh sakte hain.
+3. Press any key, and you will see its details displayed on the screen.

 ## Technologies Used
 - HTML